gildani007/cicd-proof/README.md

 ### Charts

-The **Helm charts** are located under the `charts/` directory.
+The **Helm charts** are located under the charts/ directory.
-The chart that being used in this project contains nginx deployment, service and ingress.
+The chart used in this project deploys an NGINX-based web application and includes the following components:
-The deployment contain livenessProbe and readinessProbe to prevent the service to send requests when pod can't repspond.
+1. **Deployment** – Contains **livenessProbe** and **readinessProbe** to ensure the service does not send requests to a pod that cannot respond.
+It also includes **topologySpreadConstraints** to distribute pods across different nodes, preventing them from running on the same node.
+2. **Service** – Configurable to work with either **NodePort** or **ClusterIP**.
+3. **Ingress** – Exposes the application via an HTTP endpoint.
+4. **HPA (Horizontal Pod Autoscaler)** – Enables CPU-based autoscaling to dynamically adjust the number of pods based on workload demand.
-The charts are bening used by a shared module under component named helm_release.
+These Helm charts are deployed by a shared module within the helm_release component.

 ----------